Lissy93/dashy/docs/contributing.md

   enableErrorReporting: true
 ```

 All reporting is **disabled** by default, and no data will ever be sent to any external endpoint without your explicit consent.
-All statistics are anonomized and stored securely.
+All statistics are anonymized and stored securely.
 For more about privacy and security, see the [Sentry Security Docs](https://sentry.io/security/).

 ## Add Translations